makwhit6/makwhitweb/content/english/post/textfeats.md

 }
 ```

 Please move on to the next post in this series **Readability Model** to continue learning how to build our predictive model.
-For more information regarding creation of text features, refer to Dr. Zopluoglu's lecture [Data Pre-Processing II (Text Data)](https://ml-21.netlify.app/notes/lecture-2b.html "Data Pre-Processing II (Text Data").
+For more information regarding creation of text features, refer to Dr. Zopluoglu's lecture [Data Pre-Processing II (Text Data)](https://ml-21.netlify.app/notes/lecture-2b.html "Data Pre-Processing II (Text Data)").

 Resources